mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

 Description
 ~~~~~~~~~~~
 The voice recognition software agent may not recognize or understand some or
-all of an utterance it believes directed at it; the kim instance ought, in
+all of an utterance it believes directed at it; the voice interface
-such cases, be able to provide appropriate feedback to users.
+instance ought, in such cases, be able to provide appropriate feedback to
+users.

-To start, a kim agent will be able to send text error messages more useful and
+To start, a voice interface agent will be able to send text error messages
-informative to an end-user who knows little or nothing about kim, Tango, or
+more useful and informative to an end-user who knows little or nothing about
-how voice recognition works than what a developer would use for debugging
+the ERAS voice interface library, Tango, or how voice recognition works than
+what a developer would use for debugging
 - stack traces and programmer/scientific jargon will NOT be acceptable.
 These
 can either be transmitted (and viewed) as text or via synthesized speech.